 Building a plan for your professional growth consists of several steps, each one bringing you closer to your goals.
 Whether you’re looking to change careers or branch out on your own, create a website and build your brand thereafter, you’ll want to read further about the different growth strategies to get there.

 Professional growth refers to the development or refinement of skills and talents, as well as gained work experience, that can help you reach a desired outcome.
 From the standpoint of an employee, this may entail staying on top of trends in an industry, taking enrichment seminars and tapping into new networks which can ultimately result in a new career path, better paying job or reputation.

 That said, professional growth is not limited to the workplace.
 It can also take place in off-the-job environments, such as continuing education courses at a university or extracurricular activities that push you out of your comfort zone, subsequently challenging you to think and act differently.
 For example, imagine you started training for a marathon twice a week and needed to learn how to pace yourself better, improve your speed and master the art of rest and recovery.
 Each week, you'd sharpen your skills while also becoming physically and mentally stronger.
 Even more, you'd learn how to control your stress and ease anxiety.
-These new-found skills are important traits that are beneficial at any stage, whether you're beginning a new job or starting a business of your own.
+These new-found skills are important traits that are beneficial at any stage, whether you're beginning a new job or starting a business (or learning how to become an entrepreneur) of your own.
 Go beyond just relying on motivational quotes and create an actionable business plan.

 Steps to creating a professional growth plan

 01. Get the right tools